We Want Our Mummy: Plot

 Museum of Ancient History curators Dr. Powell and Professor Wilson enlist the Stooges' services as private detectives to locate Professor Tuttle, an Egyptologist who has gone missing while in pursuit of the mummy of Egyptian King Rootentooten in Cairo.
 Tasked with retrieving the mummy, the Stooges embark on a perilous journey, driven by the promise of a substantial reward.

 Upon arrival in Egypt, the Stooges encounter a series of misadventures, exacerbated by their naivety and ineptitude.
-Mistaking a mirage for a body of water, they inadvertently stumble into a network of tunnels purportedly leading to the tomb of Rootentooten.
+Mistaking a mirage for a body of water, they stumble into a network of tunnels purportedly leading to the tomb of Rootentooten.
 However, their exploration leads to unintended consequences, including a harrowing encounter with a living mummy.

 Subsequently, the Stooges discover Professor Tuttle being held captive by a group of thieves.
-Complicating matters further, they inadvertently destroy what they believe to be the mummy of Rootentooten.
-Faced with the threat of imminent demise at the hands of the malevolent gang leader, Jackson, Who believes that the jewels buried inside the mummy of Rootentooten, the Stooges devise a comically ingenious plan to deceive their captors, involving Curly masquerading as a makeshift mummy.
+Complicating matters further, they accidentally destroy what they believe to be the mummy of Rootentooten.
+Faced with the threat of imminent demise at the hands of the malevolent gang leader, Jackson, who believes that the jewels buried inside the mummy of Rootentooten, the Stooges devise a comically ingenious plan to deceive their captors, involving Curly masquerading as a makeshift mummy.

-During a tumultuous showdown between the Stooges and the criminals, a pivotal moment occurs when it is unveiled that the mummy inadvertently destroyed by the Stooges is not that of Rootentooten, but rather his diminutive wife, Queen Hotsy-Totsy.
-The unexpected discovery prompts a hasty retreat, with the Stooges and Professor Tuttle narrowly escaping the clutches of danger, only to encounter yet another obstacle in the form of an Alligator.
+During a tumultuous showdown between the Stooges and the criminals, it is discovered that the mummy inadvertently destroyed by the Stooges is not that of Rootentooten, but rather his diminutive wife, Queen Hotsy-Totsy.
+The unexpected discovery prompts a hasty retreat, with the Stooges and Professor Tuttle narrowly escaping the clutches of danger, only to encounter yet another obstacle in the form of an alligator.